Subsystem codes with high thresholds by gauge fixing and reduced qubit overhead: Local matching decoder

 Note that our local matching algorithm is similar to the strategy used in Ref.~\cite{fowler2012towards}, where defects are initially only matched with other defects that are within a given radius $r$ (determined by their coordinates in the 3D surface code matching graph).
 While this strategy is effective for codes derived from tessellations of Euclidean surfaces, it does not generalise well to the codes we have derived from tessellations of hyperbolic surfaces, where using coordinates as a proxy for finding the closest defects is less straightforward.
 Our approach only uses the structure of the matching graph itself, not the coordinates of defects, and therefore readily generalises to the codes we have derived from hyperbolic tessellations.
 Our adaptation of MWPM is also similar to the decoder used in Ref.~\cite{xu2019high}, where rather than restricting the number of neighbours of each vertex in $V$ as we do here, they instead impose a threshold on the maximum distance between vertices in $V$.

 We have analysed the accuracy of our local matching decoder at approximating exact MWPM.
 In \Cref{fig:local_matching_approximation_error} we show that, empirically, the approximation error decreases exponentially with $m$.
 For $m>14$ we did not observe any differences in the weight of the matchings found by local matching and exact MWPM in any of the $10^5$ trials run on the $L=30$ toric code.
 Note that where our local matching differs from exact MWPM the solution given is still very good (low weight), so differences in the logical error rate between local matching and exact MWPM are likely far more rare than the differences in the exact minimum-weight matching solution measured here.
 We have used $m=20$ for all simulations in this work.
+Our implementation of the local matching decoder is available as a Python package at~\cite{higgott2021pymatching}.